Computing

 EYFS

 Children in Early Years provision will be exposed to the understanding of internet safety as they explore the world around them and how technology is an everyday part of their learning and understanding of the world.
-The learning environment will feature ICT scenarios based on experience in the real world, such as in role play.
+The learning environment will feature computing scenarios based on experience in the real world, such as in role play.
 Children will explore and gain confidence, control and language skills through opportunities to ‘paint’ on the interactive board/devices or control remotely operated toys.
-Outdoor exploration, is an important aspect where ICT toys will be incorporated into the learning.
+Outdoor exploration, is an important aspect where computing/electronic programmable toys will be incorporated into the learning.
 Recording devices will be used to develop communication skills.

 Key Stage 1